balenaltd/handbook/Calamari.md

 Here’s a guide of how-to-use the main features of our time-off service Calamari.

+Our full Leave policy can be found [here](https://github.com/balena-io/balena-io/wiki/Leave-Policy)

 At first, you can log in with your @balena.io e-mail account, using the Google login option.

 To request time-off just press “Request absence” then check out the following screenshots.

 ## First step

-To successfully request absence you need to choose type of absence you are requesting for.
+To successfully request an absence you need to choose a type of absence.
-Use the drop-down menu to check the absence types.
-The **leave** is the days that we all have available including the support bonus days that you might earn for doing support. **Sick leave** is, obviously, the absence type you should choose when sick.
+Use the drop-down menu to check the absence types. **Leave** is from your bank of leave days for when you are on holiday, wanting to take a break etc. **Sick leave** is, obviously, the absence type you should choose when sick.

 ![first step](https://user-images.githubusercontent.com/59803307/83872817-9fd19900-a72a-11ea-84b5-7ef86a618174.png)

 ## Second step

 After selecting the absence type, you will see how many days or hours of chosen absence you will be able to take.
 It will help you estimate the proper period you are requesting.
+You can request full or half days.

 ![second step](https://user-images.githubusercontent.com/59803307/83872891-c0015800-a72a-11ea-8e62-238806fdfcd1.png)